ryanisaacg/arcade-engine/README.md

 	- A World to combine the QuadTree and TileMap and make geometric queries to both
 	- Object groups that govern which objects interact
 - Graphics
-	- A windowing module backed by GLFW
-	- OpenGL texture loading backed by SOIL
-	- Batched OpenGL drawing using the shader pipeline
-	- Support for custom shaders and custom batches
+	- Use SDL2's Renderer API for hardware-accelerated graphics
 	- Support for drawing only part of a single texture image
 	- Support for basic animations
+	- Automatically draw objects in the World struct
-	- Make `ArcadeObject`s drawable
+- Input
+	- Keyboard and mouse support
+	- Previous-frame keyboard and mouse state polling

 ##Roadmap
 - [ ] Variable draw depths